By Roberta Rampton

 "We have a responsibility to do everything in our power to put crippling pressure on the Iranian government, and passing these new sanctions is absolutely critical to that effort," said Senator Joseph Lieberman of Connecticut, an independent, who co-sponsored the new bill.

-(Additional reporting by Evrim Ergin in Istanbul; Editing by Sandra Maler and Eric Beech)
+(Reporting by Roberta Rampton; Editing by Sandra Maler and Eric Beech)